FusionwaveAI/.github/profile/README.md

 # Tech Stack

-This is fully onchain web3 gaming Dapp, our tech stack includes Vite, Reactjs, TailwindCSS, JavaScript, Nodejs, TypeScript, Ethersjs, Hardhat.
+This is fully onchain web3 gaming Dapp, our tech stack includes Vite, Reactjs, React-tilt, TailwindCSS, JavaScript, Nodejs, TypeScript, Ethersjs, Hardhat.
 The client(frontend) is deployed on Netlify and the smartcontract is deployed on Polygon Mumbai Testnet.

 Website
 https://www.fusionwaveai.com